-The question of when Amazon’s Emmy-nominated superhero satire would make like a Thin Lizzy song and return to streaming queues has been on the lips of just about everyone for the past year.
-And while a definite release date is still yet to be announced, we do know it’s on the immediate horizon given The Boys season 3 has officially finished shooting in Toronto, Ontario what promises to be three times as bloody as season 2.
+The question of when Amazon’s Emmy-nominated superhero satire would make like a Thin Lizzy song and return to streaming queues has been on the lips of just about everyone for the past two years.
+Thankfully, the speculation can now end.
+The Boys season 3 has a confirmed release date of June 3rd, 2022.

-Series lead Karl Urban – who portrays the gruff-yet-loveable former SAS operator, William “Billy” Butcher – offered the status update via Instagram:
+Prior to this latest announcement, series lead Karl Urban – who portrays the gruff-yet-loveable former SAS operator, William “Billy” Butcher – offered the following status update via Instagram after production officially concluded in Toronto, Ontario for what promises to be three times as bloody as season 2:

-“And that’s a wrap on The Boys season 3,” writes the New Zeland dramatic talent.
+“And that’s a wrap on The Boys season 3,” writes the New Zealand dramatic talent.

 “Massive thanks to our brilliant cast and crew for all the blood, [sweat, and tears] – and also to everyone involved in the production at Amazon Prime Video and Sony Pictures TV for working so hard to keep us all COVID safe.”